-Technique Description Response requirements Applied investigation Students investigate a research questtion by collecting, analys- ing and interpreting primary or secondary information.
+Technique Description Response requirements Applied investigation Students investigate a research questtion by collecting, analysing and interpreting primary or secondary information.
 One of the following: • Multimodal (at least two modes delivered at the same time): up to 7 minutes, 10 A4 pages, or equivalent digital media • Written: up to 1000 words Practical project Students use practical skills to complete a project in response to a scenario.
-Completed project One of the following: • Product: 1 • Performance: up to 4 minutes Documented process Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media
+Completed project One of the following: • Product: 1 • Performance: up to 4 minutes Documented process Multimodal (at least two modes delivered at the same time): up to Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media